getsentry/sentry-docs/src/docs/product/performance/database.md

 The database widget and pages are only available for backend projects using up-to-date SDK versions.
 The data shown is pulled from `db` and `db.sql` spans.

-- link to `sentry-basics/tracing/distributed-tracing` for help
+- there's a sidebar link to "Database" under "Performance" now, that's another way to access the module

 ## Database Page